TomHazellCov/D1-Project-2-2016/README.md

 # Bargain Hunt
 Developed by: Edvinas Kilbauskas, Zac Davies, Kelly Sam, Hend Almalik, Tom Hazell, Alex Stacey

+ADDITIONAL FEATURES:

+Edvinas Kilbauskas - Support for touchscreen devices (Android, iOS, windows).
+Using Buildozer code can be compiled and .apk or .ipa for both Android and iOS can be generated (with no additional programming required)/
+Hend Almalik - Support for sounds

 TABLE OF CONTENTS:

 1) ABOUT

 2) DEPENDENCIES

 3) HOW TO USE GITHUB

 4) NAMING CONVETNIONS

 ABOUT:
 The object of this program is that it will create a vertual shopper robot.